teddyful/teddy-editor/README.md

 ## <a name="configuration"></a>4.
 Configuration

-In order to build static sites using Teddy from within VS Code, the Teddy Editor extension must be properly configured.
+In order to build sites using Teddy from within VS Code, the Teddy Editor extension must be properly configured.

 1. Open VS Code.
 2. Select File > Preferences > Settings.